chromium/chromium/docs/security/faq.md

      strong guarantees about only Chrome being able to access its storage.
 See [Issue 520437](https://crbug.com/520437) to follow this migration.

+<a name="TOC-If-theres-a-way-to-see-stored-passwords-without-entering-a-password--is-this-a-security-bug-"></a>
+## If there's a way to see stored passwords without entering a password, is this a security bug?

+No. If an attacker has control of your login on your device, they can get to your passwords by inspecting Chrome disk files or memory.
+(See [why aren't physically-local attacks in Chrome's threat model](#TOC-Why-aren-t-physically-local-attacks-in-Chrome-s-threat-model-)).

+On some platforms we ask for a password before revealing stored passwords, but this is not considered a robust defense.
+It’s historically to stop users inadvertently revealing their passwords on screen, for example if they’re screen sharing.
+We don’t do this on all platforms because we consider such risks greater on some than on others.

 <a name="TOC-I-found-a-phishing-or-malware-site-not-blocked-by-Safe-Browsing.-Is-this-a-security-vulnerability-"></a>
 ## I found a phishing or malware site not blocked by Safe Browsing.
 Is this a security vulnerability?